-The Social Compact the past year provided a platform for progressive engagements between government and the social partners which yielded to a better understanding of the different stakeholder interest.
-Comprehensive discussion is ongoing and all the parties remain committed to the process of developing agreements that are acceptable to all.
+The social compact in the past year provided a platform for progressive engagements between government and the social partners which yielded to a better understanding of the different stakeholder interest.
+Comprehensive discussion is on-going and all the parties remain committed to the process of developing agreements that are acceptable to all.